Pylons/waitress/docs/arguments.rst

     to be the value passed minus any trailing slashes you add, and it will cause the ``PATH_INFO`` of any request which is prefixed with this value to be stripped of the prefix.
 Default: the empty string.

+shutdown_timeout
+    Maximum seconds to wait for request threads to complete during shutdown (integer), default ``5``.
+Any requests that do not complete within the timeout are forcibly terminated.